nickoe/RS41HUP/README.md

  * 23.01.2017 - Test APRS code, small fixes in GPS code by SQ5RWU
  * 06.06.2017 - APRS code fix, some code cleanup
  * June 2017 - starting with Linux support, making configuration more flexible by DF8OE
+ * November 2018 by OK1TE
+     * Optionally alter the RTTY comment with the World Wide Locator
+     * Made the RTTY packet content configurable

 #TODO